deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

         image: grothesk/zeppelin-server-custom:0.10.0-SNAPSHOT
 ```

-The interpreter image is defined in the ConfigMap `zeppelin-server-conf-map`:
+The interpreter image is set in the ConfigMap `zeppelin-server-conf-map`:

 ```yaml
 apiVersion: v1